 Is there a trailer for Green Lantern?

-Who is part of the cast for the Green Lantern series?
+Who is in the cast for the Green Lantern series?

 Will Arrow’s John Diggle become Green Lantern and star in the HBO Max series?